Here's a question that keeps most business leaders up at night: Are you making million-dollar people decisions based on gut instinct?

 The data told a different story.

+When E.ON's analytics team examined absence patterns against vacation utilization, they found a striking correlation: employees who didn't take regular time off had significantly higher unplanned absence rates.
 The insight was counterintuitive but clear—people who tried to "power through" without breaks eventually broke down.
 E.ON implemented policies encouraging structured vacation planning, including requiring at least one longer break annually plus multiple shorter periods.
+Absenteeism dropped measurably, and productivity improved.

 What HR Analytics Tools Should You Consider?